 CSP offers ONE alumni scholarship per year.

-- National of a country that is affected by civil or armed conflict.
-Please note that candidates with nationality (dual nationality) or permanent residency in a developed country do not qualify for the scholarship.
+You must be a national citizen of a country that is affected by present-day civil or armed conflict.
+Please note that candidates with dual nationality or permanent residency in a western country do not qualify for the scholarship.

-- Active engagement in creating peace and mitigating conflict.
+Active engagement in creating peace and mitigating conflict is required.

 Selection: A committee of 6 (4 alumni and 1 member of the CSP staff) grades each applicant.
 The top three candidates are selected and interviewed, in person or by phone, upon which the final candidate is selected.

 Value of Scholarship: This scholarship provides US $3,800 for the tuition fee and US $1,000 for air travel if enough funds are raised.

 CSP offers one full (1) alumni scholarship per year.
 Through fundraising efforts, CSP offers partial and full merit-based and need-based scholarships that are given to scholars who have made important community contributions and who demonstrate leadership skills and a clear commitment to furthering the mission and values of CSP and Initiatives of Change in their chosen professional field(s).
 The Admissions Committee will review the files starting shortly after the deadline.
 Prospective candidates will be contacted for interviews.